-Key Lime Pie is my favorite dessert so this is one of my favorite recipes.
+Key Lime Pie is my favorite dessert, so this is one of my favorite recipes.

-My family and I were in sunny Florida around the time of hurricane Irene and even she couldn't dampen the wonder of Disney.
+My family and I were in sunny Florida around the time of hurricane Irene, and even she couldn't dampen the wonder of Disney.
 We were at the resort because my wife was attending a business conference and wanted us to join her for some rest and relaxation.

-Last time I was at Disney was back in the 80′s when I realized my folks were never going to take me there so I decided to take them.
+The last time I was at Disney was back in the 80s when I realized my folks would never take me there, so I decided to take them.
 How Disney World has changed since my last visit.
 New parks and resorts have sprung up faster than you can say Donald Duck.

-Besides the Magic Kingdom and Epcot (which stands for Experimental Prototype Community of Tomorrow, by the way), there's Disney's MGM Studios, Animal Kingdom, three water parks, Downtown Disney along with new resorts like the Dixie Landing, Port Orleans, Coronado Springs, Wilderness Lodge and the Polynesian.
+Besides the Magic Kingdom and Epcot (which stands for Experimental Prototype Community of Tomorrow, by the way), there's Disney's MGM Studios, Animal Kingdom, three water parks, Downtown Disney along with new resorts like the Dixie Landing, Port Orleans, Coronado Springs, Wilderness Lodge, and the Polynesian.

-Yes, Key Lime Pie.
-Yes, Key Lime Pie whose filling is made up of only three simple ingredients but when properly combined produce a wonderful pungent flavor.
-Poured into a homemade Graham Cracker crust and voila you have a dessert that even Cinderella's wicked Stepmother couldn't resist.
+Yes, Key Lime Pie, whose filling is made up of only three simple ingredients, produces a beautiful pungent flavor when properly combined.
+Pour into a homemade Graham Cracker crust, and voila, you have a dessert that even Cinderella's wicked Stepmother couldn't resist.

-Quick and easy to prepare, just 30 minutes, this delicious Key Lime Pie recipe would make Winnie the Pooh forget about honey for a while.
+Quick and easy to prepare, in just 30 minutes, this delicious Key Lime Pie recipe would make Winnie the Pooh forget about honey for a while.

-How are Key limes different
+How are Key limes different?

 Graham Crackers - What Are They?